Origin Of The Name

 - Its rich history, which is tied quite tightly to the history of the nation.

 - Some of the most iconic structures and famous buildings in NYC.

 - Some of the tallest buildings in the city.

 - Being the reason NYC is considered the financial center of the world.

 - The place where George Washington took oath as the first president of the US.

 Interesting Facts About Financial District

-- In 1776, when the declaration of independence was red, people went into the Bowling Green Park (Broadway & Whitehall St), the oldest park in NYC, and toppled the statue of King George, the third to be melted for bullets for the war of independence.
+- In 1776, when the declaration of independence was read, people went into the Bowling Green Park (Broadway & Whitehall St), the oldest park in NYC, and toppled the statue of King George, the third to be melted for bullets for the War of Independence.

 - Ticker tape parade started out spontaneously in the Financial District (Canyon of Heroes) when in 1886, after the dedication of the statue of liberty, office workers on both sides of the Broadway started through ticker tape, which was an ample in financial/stock-related offices.
 The canyon of Heroes is lined up with the names of the people for whom this parade was thrown.